-Professor Wark is a senior staff specialist in Respiratory and Priority Research Centre for Asthma and Respiratory Diseases and a Fellow of the Thoracic Society of Australia and New Zealand.
-He has a specific research focus on respiratory viruses such as rhinovirus and was among the common trigger for severe asthma.
+Professor Wark is a senior staff specialist in Respiratory and Sleep Medicine at John Hunter Hospital, Co-Director of the Priority Research Centre for Asthma and Respiratory Diseases and a Fellow of the Thoracic Society of Australia and New Zealand.
+He has a specific research focus on respiratory viruses such as rhinovirus and was among the first to demonstrate that viral infection was the most common trigger for severe asthma.
 He is running extensive tests on bio-banked samples from patients, linking these data with clinical presentation of the disease.